Filtering is key to analysis. You want to drill down into your sample.

-- Find the variable over in Variable Tree.
+- Find the variable over in Variable Sidebar.

 - Click and drag (by left-clicking) into the main area.

 - Drop the variable into the grey Filter by box that appears at the top of the main area.

 The filter drop-down menu appears, which prompts you to click a particular category to filter.

 Note the sample size (Unweighted N row) along the bottom of the may change when filters are applied.

 You can add additional filters to drill down further into the sample data.